Spirituals: Terminology

-The New Grove Dictionary of Music and Musicians—one of the largest reference works on music and musicians,—itemized and described "spiritual" in their electronic resource, Grove Music Online—an important part of Oxford Music Online, as a "type of sacred song created by and for African Americans that originated in oral tradition.
+The New Grove Dictionary of Music and Musicians—one of the largest reference works on music and musicians—itemized and described "spiritual" in their electronic resource, Grove Music Online—an important part of Oxford Music Online, as a "type of sacred song created by and for African Americans that originated in oral tradition.
 Although its exact provenance is unknown, spirituals were identifiable as a genre by the early 19th century."
 They used the term without the descriptor, "African American".

-The term "spirituals" is a 19th century word "used for songs with religious texts created by African slaves in America".
-The first published book of slave songs referred to them as spirituals.
+The term "Negro spirituals" is a 19th-century word "used for songs with religious texts created by African Enslaved in America".
+The first published book of slave songs referred to them as "spirituals".

 In musicology and ethnomusicology in the 1990s, the single term "spirituals" is used to describe "The Spirituals Project".

 The US Library of Congress uses the phrase "African American Spirituals", for the numbered and itemized entry.
 In the introductory phrase, the singular form is used without the adjective "African American."
 Throughout the encyclopedic entry the singular and plural form of the term, is used without the "African American" descriptor.
 The LOC introductory sentence says, "A spiritual is a type of religious folksong that is most closely associated with the enslavement of African people in the American South.
 The songs proliferated in the last few decades of the eighteenth century leading up to the abolishment of legalized slavery in the 1860s.
 The African American spiritual (also called the Negro Spiritual) constitutes one of the largest and most significant forms of American folksong."